mike99mac/minimy-mike99mac/README.md

 - There is an HTML file with JavaScript code that displays the message bus in real time.
 If you do not have a Web server running, you must view it from the local host.
 Start a browser on the box you're installing on and point it to: ``file:///home/pi/minimy/display/sysmon.html``.
 You should see all messages written to the message bus and the associated data.
     - **TODO:** get a screen shot

+- There's a RELEASE-NOTES.md and TODO.md that show a history of the project and a wish list of things to do.
 - Google searches, of course ...
 - You can email me at mike99mac at gmail.com - can't promise anything, but I will try.

 # Reference
 These reference sections follow: